Educational Field Trip Requests

 Upon receipt of a written request from the parents/guardians of the students involved, students may be excused from school attendance to participate in an educational tour or trip in accordance with state regulations.
 Such travel shall be at the expense of the parent/guardian and shall be subject to direction and supervision by a parent, grandparent, or legal guardian.

 Approval of these trips shall be requested, in writing, on forms provided by the district.
-Requests must be submitted two (2) weeks before the date of departure and should be completed in detail.
+Requests must be submitted seven (7) calendar days before the date of departure and should be completed in detail.
 Forms shall not be accepted after the trip.
+If your request is for the upcoming school year the request must be submitted prior to one week from the last day of the current school year, or you may turn the request in during the summer to the office of the school your child will be attending in the fall.

 Submission of the form does not constitute approval.
 These requests will be evaluated on the following criteria: